Routine use cases

 Why this article exists

-This routine note starts with the moment around the practice: "How to keep a face yoga session realistic during post-commute resets" belongs in the blog because it explains the decision before the download.
-For "How to keep a face yoga session realistic during post-commute resets", the reader may be in a weekly review where the useful signal is habit context, not a verdict, and the job is to keep the habit small enough to repeat tomorrow.
-This article gives context for "How to keep a face yoga session realistic during post-commute resets", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This routine note starts with the moment around the practice: "Realistic session: post commute resets" belongs in the blog because it explains the decision before the download.
+For "Realistic session: post commute resets", the reader may be in a weekly review where the useful signal is habit context, not a verdict, and the job is to keep the habit small enough to repeat tomorrow.
+This article gives context for "Realistic session: post commute resets", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway